harishkumarp3303/Stack/Springboot/Notes/Springboot.md

 Certainly!
 Here's a list of 50 popular Spring Boot interview questions:

-1. What is Spring Boot, and how does it differ from Spring Framework?
-2. What are the key features of Spring Boot?
-3. How do you create a new Spring Boot project using Spring Initializr?
-4. What is the purpose of the `@SpringBootApplication` annotation?
-5. How does Spring Boot simplify the configuration of a Spring application?
-6. Explain the concept of "auto-configuration" in Spring Boot.
-7. How do you configure a data source in Spring Boot?
-8. How does Spring Boot handle logging and how can you customize it?
-9. What is the `application.properties` (or `application.yml`) file used for in Spring Boot?
-10. How do you enable or disable specific auto-configuration in Spring Boot?
-11. What is the difference between `@RestController` and `@Controller` annotations in Spring Boot?
-12. How do you handle cross-origin requests (CORS) in a Spring Boot application?
-13. Explain the use of `@RequestMapping` and `@GetMapping` in Spring Boot.
-14. How do you define external properties in Spring Boot, and what are the different property sources available?
-15. How can you use Spring Profiles to manage different application environments?
-16. What is the purpose of the `@Autowired` annotation in Spring Boot, and how does it work?
-17. How do you handle exceptions in a Spring Boot RESTful application?
-18. Explain the purpose of Spring Boot Actuator and its main endpoints.
-19. How do you implement validation in Spring Boot using `@Valid` and `@RequestBody` annotations?
-20. How can you implement security in a Spring Boot application?
-21. What is the purpose of the `@ComponentScan` annotation in Spring Boot?
-22. How do you create a custom starter in Spring Boot?
-23. How do you enable caching in a Spring Boot application?
-24. What is the role of the `CommandLineRunner` interface in Spring Boot, and how can you use it?
-25. How do you deploy a Spring Boot application as a standalone JAR or WAR file?
-26. Explain the concept of "Spring Boot Starters" and provide some examples.
-27. How do you implement scheduled tasks in Spring Boot?
-28. How can you enable HTTPS in a Spring Boot application?
-29. What are the different ways to handle property encryption in Spring Boot?
-30. How do you configure a custom error page in Spring Boot?
-31. What is the purpose of the `@Value` annotation in Spring Boot, and how do you use it?
-32. How do you externalize configuration using the `Environment` in Spring Boot?
-33. Explain the use of the `@SpringBootTest` annotation and how to use it in testing.
-34. How do you create and use a RESTful API with Spring Boot?
-35. What is the difference between Spring Boot and Spring MVC?
-36. How can you manage database transactions in Spring Boot?
-37. Explain the purpose of the `@RestControllerAdvice` annotation in Spring Boot.
-38. How do you implement internationalization in Spring Boot applications?
-39. What are the different ways to handle static resources in a Spring Boot application?
-40. How do you enable metrics and monitoring in Spring Boot using Actuator?
-41. Explain the role of the `@Qualifier` annotation in Spring Boot.
-42. How do you implement file uploading in a Spring Boot application?
-43. What is Spring Boot DevTools, and what benefits does it provide during development?
-44. How do you handle form data in a Spring Boot application?
-45. Explain the use of Spring Boot's `@Enable*` annotations (e.g., `@EnableCaching`, `@EnableScheduling`).
-46. How do you manage bean scopes in Spring Boot?
-47. What is the difference between `@Bean` and `@Component` annotations in Spring Boot?
-48. How do you enable HTTP/2 support in a Spring Boot application?
-49. Explain the purpose of the `@Conditional` annotation in Spring Boot.
-50. How do you implement security for a Spring Boot REST API using OAuth 2.0?

 Please note that these questions cover various aspects of Spring Boot, and the actual interview questions may vary based on the job role and the interviewer's preferences.
 Make sure to thoroughly review Spring Boot's documentation and practice building applications to be well-prepared for your Spring Boot interview.
 Good luck!